Illustrated flow chart showing the logic of use cases in UX design

 7. Iterate and Revise

-Requirements may change, and initial designs can have flaws.
-Make it a habit to revisit and revise your use cases.
-Frequent revisions ensure that they stay relevant and align with any new project developments or insights.
+Requirements may change, and initial designs can have flaws, so be sure to make it a habit to revisit and revise your use cases.
+If you do frequent revisions, you can make sure that they stay relevant and align with any new project developments or insights that come up.

 8. Document Clearly

-Each use case should have clear documentation outlining its purpose, main and alternative flows, and any preconditions or triggers.
-Good documentation serves as a reference point, aids in training, and can be crucial for future modifications.
+It’s pretty much a given that each use case has got to have clear documentation to outline its reason for being, the main and alternative flows, and any preconditions or triggers that are in there—to serve as a reference point and aid in training, and it can be crucial for future modifications, so do make sure it’s there.

 9. Review with Team